manojtpillai/kubuculum/README.md

 technique called Controlled Ambient Load Mixing (CALM), where a background load can be applied during benchmark runs to simulate noisy neighbors.

+## Scope

+Testing during development has been limited to Red Hat's Openshift.
+Known usage of the tool has also been on Openshift.

 ## Getting Started